TRACK CHAIRS

 - Data sharing within the Public Sector, and beyond, including Private Sector and Civil Society

-- The conceptual and practice–based boundaries and foundations of the field of Digital Government
+- Conceptual and practice-based boundaries and foundations of the field of Digital Government

-- Other topics as appropriate to the purposes of the mini–trac
+- Other topics as appropriate to the purposes of the mini-track

 The papers submitted to this minitrack must be new and unpublished.
 We welcome papers from different settings and sectors in digital government and look more for innovative and creative analyses than best practices.
-We will also consider strong conceptual and empirical analysis (both qualitative and quantitative) rather than descriptive cases or opinion pieces.
+We also give precedence to strong conceptual and empirical analysis (both qualitative and quantitative) over descriptive cases or opinion pieces.

 Minitrack Co-Chairs: